Western-OC2-Lab/Intrusion-Detection-System-Using-Machine-Learning/README.md

   }
 ```

-L. Yang, A. Moubayed, and A. Shami, “MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles,” IEEE Internet of Things Journal, 2021, doi: 10.1109/JIOT.2021.3084796.
+L. Yang, A. Moubayed, and A. Shami, “MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles,” IEEE Internet of Things Journal, vol. 9, no. 1, pp. 616-632, Jan.1, 2022, doi: 10.1109/JIOT.2021.3084796.
 ```
 @ARTICLE{9443234,
-  author={Yang, Li and Moubayed, Abdallah and Shami, Abdallah}, journal={IEEE Internet of Things Journal}, title={MTH-IDS: A Multi-Tiered Hybrid Intrusion Detection System for Internet of Vehicles}, year={2021}, pages={1-17}, doi={10.1109/JIOT.2021.3084796}}
+  author={Yang, Li and Moubayed, Abdallah and Shami, Abdallah}, journal={IEEE Internet of Things Journal}, title={MTH-IDS: A Multitiered Hybrid Intrusion Detection System for Internet of Vehicles}, year={2022}, volume={9}, number={1}, pages={616-632}, doi={10.1109/JIOT.2021.3084796}}
 ```